gtuck/web3400-Course-Docs/projects/03/description.md

 // Step 2: Secure and only allow 'admin' users to access this page

-// Step 3: You can use the `register.php` page as a guide for this page.
-However, you must remove the unused fields from the form handler and add a handler for the user role field; if the email already exists, redirect back to `user_add.php` displaying the message "That email already exists.
-Please choose another." and when the record is successfully created, redirect back to the `users_manage.php` page with the message "The user account for $full_name was created.
-They will need to login to activate their account.".
+/* Step 3: You can use your completed `register.php` page as a guide for this page.
+However, you must remove the unused fields from the form handler and add a handler for the user role field; if the email already exists, redirect back to `user_add.php`, displaying the message "That email already exists.
+Please choose another."
+You must also update the SQL INSERT statement, and when the record is successfully created, redirect back to the `users_manage.php` page with the message "The user account for $full_name was created.
+They will need to login to activate their account."
+*/
 ?>
 ```